PetoiCamp/ros_opencat/README.md

 ## Usage
 ### Install

-**NOTE**: due to multi-threading in make process, `catkin_make` may fail, in that case just rerun the command multiple times.
+**NOTE**: due to multi-threading in make process, `catkin build` may fail, in that case just rerun the command multiple times.

-Make sure you have installed ROS and can run `catkin_make`.
+Make sure you have installed ROS and can run `catkin build`.
 In `src` directory, run
 ``` sh
 git clone https://github.com/TomCC7/ros_opencat
 cd ros_opencat